arealizeai/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: [YTEST] - Bug Report Issue
 about: "Report a bug.
-Remember to give it a priority. "
+Remember to give it a priority."
 title: ""
 labels: bug
 assignees: ""